a-ast/poc-akeneo-api-import-with-mq/README.md

-# Proof of Concept for the data import to Akeneo using its REST API and RabbitMQ
+# Proof of Concept: data import to Akeneo using its REST API and RabbitMQ

 ## Commands